wwwwaiting/FlourishingBusinessCanvasApp/deliverables/README-02.md

 When users are successfully logged in to our website, through the library page they will be able to move to the canvas page.

+On the very left of the page, the **My Canvases** button will move users back to their library page.

-Besides the arrow button, we have an input box where users can enter the content they want and create a new sticky by pressing the "**New Sticky**" button.
+Under My Canvases, we have an input box where users can enter the content, title and color they want and create a new sticky by pressing the "**New Sticky**" button.

 Once a sticky is created, users can drag it to their desired boxes.
 The sticky will automatically positioned meaning if it is dragged to the middle of two boxes, it will be moved in to the box that is the closest to it.

 User can also **double click** a sticky to modify its **color**, **content**, add **comment** or **delete** it entirely.

-Additionally, when user **single click** a sticky, under the header they will be an extra box displaying all the stickies under the box where the current selected sticky is in.
+Additionally, when user **single click** a sticky, under the header they will be an extra box on the left side of the page displaying all the stickies under the box where the current selected sticky is in.
 This is useful when there are too many stickies in a box.

-Furthermore, on the right side of the header, users can input the **first name** and **last name** of the creator of this page, **export** the FBC and **search** within the canvas.
-For now, search function can only display the stickies that has the keyword under the search bar but not able to transition to them.
+Furthermore, on the right side of the header, users can input the **title** of the FBC and **name** of the creator, **export** the FBC as json, svg, png or pdf.
+Or **search** within the canvas.

  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.

-Note: which page should a user go when manager added him/her to a canvas?
+Users who receive invitation emails from our partner (admin) will register as manager by entering the email which they receive the invitation.
+For other regular users, they'll need to wait for approval once they finish signing up.

  * Provide clear steps for using each feature described above